Educated Wealthy Parents Have Problems in Adoption – Say What?!?

-In fact, higher income could leads to more time for one parent to devote to the child/children to meet the needs of the child and to take them to their various appointments and activities.
-It also seems to reason that higher educational levels could lead to greater willingness to prepare pre adoption and continue to get educated post adoption, although I would be the first to admit that educational level does not always reflect the willingness to get educated.
+In fact, higher income could lead to more time for one parent to devote to the child/children to meet the needs of the child and to take them to their various appointments and activities.
+It also seems to reason that higher educational levels could lead to greater willingness to prepare pre-adoption and continue to get educated post-adoption, although I would be the first to admit that educational level does not always reflect the desire to get educated.

 However, putting my defensiveness aside, I have to admit that Dr. Barth was quoting real research findings whether I like them or not.
 This research provides us with valuable information on how to prepare ourselves.

 All children take time, but kids who have experienced abuse and neglect, prenatal exposure to alcohol or drugs, or poor prenatal environments take more time.
-This is not a task that can be delegated.
-Oh sure, therapist can and should be hired, doctors seen, and babysitters used, but the day in day out job of parenting must fall to us.
+Parenting these children is not a task that we can delegate.
+Oh sure, therapists can and should be hired, doctors seen, and babysitters used, but the day in day out job of parenting must fall to us.

 Parenting is all about relationships and relationships take time–sometimes lots of time.

 The question we must ask before we adopt is, do we have the time?
 Are we willing to alter our life and lifestyle to make the time?